DucoLam/02456-DeepLearning-Group-26/README.md

 - Optionally install all Python dependencies from `requirements.txt`
 - Detect GPU / CUDA availability
 - Optionally download and extract the **MVTec AD dataset**
-- Allow you to run the anomaly detection pipeline with default or custom parameters

 ## Linux / macOS